uw-dims/dims-finalreport/docs/source/challenges.rst

 For example, there were often multiple variables in different locations with different naming styles that all held the same value.
 Changing only one of the variables resulted in inconsistency in configuration, breaking one or more components as a result of the change.
-Trying to find all occurances of the similar variables was difficult, since the naming style used by each programmer may vary and you would not know what to look for.
+Trying to find all occurrences of the similar variables was difficult, since the naming style used by each programmer may vary and you would not know what to look for.
 After the team was reduced to just the PI, a significant amount of effort was put into finding and